‘Fortnite: Battle Royale’ Patch Drops Minigun After Delay

 Epic Games has also added a spectator count to the lower left corner of the user interface during matches.
 This can be disabled by going to game options and disabling the “Show Spectator Count” option.

 Fortnite: Battle Royale did receive numerous bug fixes as well for the map, user interface, and elsewhere.
-Additional performance enhancement also made their way into the update, though nothing to cause players to expect a huge frame rate increase.
+Additional performance enhancement also made their way into the update, though nothing to cause players to expect a huge frame rate increase was added.